-International court sentences Congo warlord to 30 years
+Court sentences Congo warlord to 30 years for atrocities

 In their unanimous 117-page ruling, the three judges said they could find no mitigating factors that warranted reducing Ntaganda’s sentence.

-But they found plenty of aggravating circumstances, identifying in the murder convictions the “particular cruelty” of several crimes, the “defenselessness of some of the victims” and the fact that Ntaganda, as a high-ranking commander, personally committed a murder in front of his subordinates.
+But they found plenty of aggravating circumstances, identifying in the murder convictions the “particular cruelty” of several crimes, the “defenselessness of some of the victims” and the fact that Ntaganda, as a high-ranking commander, personally murdered a man in front of his subordinates.

+Xavier Macky, executive director of the human rights group Justice Plus in Bunia, Congo, said he wants victims to receive compensation.

+“This sentence will help heal not only survivors but those who lost their loved ones during the atrocities of Bosco Ntaganda,” Macky said.

+Under the court’s rules, victims can apply for reparations.
+The court said in a statement that “issues related to the procedure for victims’ reparations will be addressed in due course.”

 The Hague-based court was set up to prosecute atrocities around the world where national authorities are unable or unwilling to hold trials.
 It has faced opposition and criticism, most notably from the United States, which is not a member state of the court.

 President Donald Trump’s former national security adviser, John Bolton, last year said the U.S. wouldn’t cooperate with the court, adding that “for all intents and purposes, the ICC is already dead to us.”